Dean Petrich was born September 15, 1950 in Seattle.

 of Washington, where he took 25 hours of classes on elementary education,

-psychology, 19th century English literature, Shakespeare, and teaching
+psychology, 19th century English literature, Shakespear, and teaching elementary

-elementary science.
-During this summer of total immersion into academics
+science.
+During this summer of total immersion into academics Dean

-Dean began a prolific journal of his thoughts and comments on life, which
+began a prolific journal of his thoughts and comments on life, which now

 As a senior, he took a year's worth of Russian,